 Theology, Bachelor of Arts / Master of Arts

 Qualified undergraduate students who will have completed 60 credits with a cumulative index of 3.0 overall and a 3.0 index for at least four courses in the major are encouraged to apply to the program.
 Admitted students will matriculate for a total of 144 credits, 33 of which will be on the graduate level in accordance with the requirements for the M.A. degree and in consultation with their faculty advisor.

-For more information about this combined degree program, please contact:
+For more information about this dual degree program, please contact:

 Christopher Vogt, Ph.D., Chair